Kolmogorov-Arnold Fourier Networks: Experiments

-As shown in Figure~\ref{fig:PDE} in Appendix ~\ref{appendixE}, for numerical solving tasks across four types of PDEs (Poisson, 1D Wave, Heat, and Burgers), traditional MLP exhibits higher overall errors or lower stability.
-In contrast, KAF, which leverages learnable approximation, generally achieves better or comparable accuracy.
-For Poisson and Heat equations, both KAF and KAN significantly outperform MLP in terms of error reduction, while FAN also maintains a comparable level of accuracy.
-However, GPKAN, due to its sensitivity to parameter scale and initialization, demonstrates noticeable instability or larger errors, highlighting its challenges in achieving robust performance under these conditions.
-Overall, KAF, which incorporates learnable grid functions or compact functionals, provides greater flexibility in function approximation for PDE-solving tasks.
+\textbf{PDE solving tasks.} As shown in Fig.~\ref{fig:PDE}, we evaluate KAF on four PDE-solving problems: Poisson, 1D Wave, Heat, and Burgers equations.
+Traditional MLPs show larger errors or lower stability, whereas KAF generally achieves better or comparable accuracy.
+For Poisson and Heat equations, both KAF and KAN significantly reduce errors compared with MLP, while FAN remains competitive.
+GPKAN is less stable in some cases due to its sensitivity to parameter scale and initialization.
+Overall, these results suggest that KAF provides flexible and robust function approximation for PDE-solving tasks.